fluxninja/aperture/docs/content/get-started/installation/agent/agent.md

       This method requires access to create cluster level resources like ClusterRole, ClusterRoleBinding, CustomResourceDefinition and so on.

-      Please use the [Namespace-scoped
+      Use the [Namespace-scoped Installation][namespace-scoped-installation] if
-      Installation][namespace-scoped-installation] if you do not want to assign the cluster level permissions.
+      you do not want to assign the cluster level permissions.

       :::